 Munich was a beautiful city.
 Our tour guide zipped us around the highlights of the central city, visiting churches, the Christmas markets (including one at their main fruit/vegetable market – the Victuals Market), past the oom-pah-pah band in the Hofbrau Haus, and to the Town Hall (Rathaus) with its Glockenspiel (a clock with dancing barrel makers and jousting princes) and famous Ratskeller restaurant in the basement where we had a nice, warming lunch.

 Here is a slideshow of some of the highlights of Munich:

-After the day-long tour to Munich, our tour guide (Rupert from Regensberg) gave us a quick mini-tour of Regensberg, walking us by the famous Old Sausage Kitchen (Wurstkuchl – nearly 900 years old) and orienting us to the three Christmas Markets in the town.
+After the day-long tour to Munich, our tour guide (Rupert from Regensburg) gave us a quick mini-tour of Regensburg, walking us by the famous Old Sausage Kitchen (Wurstkuchl – nearly 900 years old) and orienting us to the three Christmas Markets in the town.
 They were quaint and crowded with locals.
 Here are some fun shots from the markets and the shop windows:

 After a two-tour day, we weren’t done for the night.
 This was the evening for Viking’s regular “German Night” where they brought out the wurst, sauerkraut, potato salad, etc., along with appetizers like these:

 After all that, they opened up the ship’s galley for a tour.
 It’s a surprisingly small space, considering the number of meals they pump out in such quick order.
 Here it is from one angle: